copasetickid/draftsman/README.md

 *  The RSpec tests are lacking in some areas, so I will be adding to those over time as well.
 (Unfortunately, this gem was not developed with TDD best practices because it was lifted from PaperTrail and modified from there.)

 This gem is inspired by the [Kentouzu][1] gem, which is based heavily on [PaperTrail][2].
-In fact, much of the code for this gem was lifted line for line from PaperTrail (because it works beautifully).
-You should definitely check out PaperTrail and its source: it's a nice clean example of a gem that hooks into Rails and Sinatra.
+In fact, much of the structure for this gem emulates PaperTrail (because it works beautifully).
+You should definitely check out PaperTrail and its
+source: it's a nice clean example of a gem that hooks into Rails and Sinatra.

 ## Features